-REQUESTING REFERENCES USING EAGLEREFS.ORG
+12 REQUESTING REFERENCES USING EAGLEREFS.ORG

-Occoneechee Council has introduced a fast, easy and secure method for Eagle Scout candidates to request letters of reference that will be used by the Eagle Scout board of review: EagleRefs.org!
+Occoneechee Council has introduced a fast, easy and secure method for Eagle Scout candidates to request letters of reference that will be used by the Eagle Scout board of review: EagleRefs.org !

-The Eagle Scout candidate simply visits EagleRefs.org and creates an account, individual to him, using his email address and a password created by him.
+The Eagle Scout candidate simply visits EagleRefs.org and creates an account, individual to the scout, using the scout's email address and a password created by the scout

-Upon creating his account, the scout then enters the names, addresses and email addresses of each of his references he wishes to have contacted by EagleRefs.org.
-If he has one or more references that he wishes to have send a letter the old fashioned way, that is acceptable, too!
+Upon creating this account, the scout then enters the names, addresses and email addresses of each of the references to be contacted by EagleRefs.org.
+If he/she has one or more references that they wish to have send a letter the old fashioned way, that is acceptable, too!